-I got my Daubentons two years ago from Pépinière Eric Deloulay in France.
+I got my Daubentons three years ago from Pépinière Eric Deloulay in France.
 He’ll deliver to the UK but there doesn’t seem to be an English version of the website, so you’ll have to scrape your secondary-school French back together or Google Translate it and run the risk of buying some eternal carbon by mistake.
 I got two versions, one green one with a red tinge to the leaves and another, variegated, one with larger leaves.
 The Agroforestry Research Trust now sell the non-variegated variety and I have just spotted that Pennard Plants have both kinds.
 Cotswold Garden Flowers sell the variegated form (plants simply disappear from their list if they are sold out, so if it’s not there, that’s what happened).
 I’m often asked about suppliers in the US and Australia.
 I haven’t managed to track any down, but if you’re a supplier, or know of one, anywhere outside Europe, let me know and I would be happy to put up a link.
 If you are in the States, you might like to look at the ‘Kosmic Kale’ supplied by the Territorial Seed Company.
 This claims to be a new variety but it certainly walks and quacks like variegated Daubenton’s.
 Unfortunately it is sold out for 2014.